UniversalDependencies/docs/_sga/dep/mark-int.md

 udver: '2'
 ---

-The subtype `mark:int' is used for Old Irish interrogative pronouns particles.
+The subtype `mark:int' is used for Old Irish interrogative particles.
+It is not used with interrogative pronouns.

 ### Examples